Sanganer Assembly constituency

 Sanganer Assembly constituency is one of the 200 constituencies in the Rajasthan Legislative Assembly and falls within the Jaipur Lok Sabha constituency.
 It encompasses parts of the Mansarovar and Sanganer neighborhoods in Jaipur city, covering all voters from Ward numbers 24 to 32 of the Jaipur Municipal Corporation.
+Chief minister of state represents this constituency.

 History

 Sanganer Assembly constituency was established in 1976 through the Delimitation of Parliamentary and Assembly Constituencies Order, 1976.
 The Delimitation Commission of India created 16 new constituencies at that time, bringing the total number of constituencies to 200, in accordance with the Delimitation Act of 1972.